 - Debt Collection has an extremely high turn-over rate, with nearly 85% of callers quitting within a year of being hired.
 The same can be applied to telemarketers, or really any job where you have to call strangers with the objective of getting money.
 Getting yelled at on a daily basis is not a terribly great incentive.

 - Often true for those receiving the calls from strangers as well, such as in customer service.
 It is slightly better in that the customer had to call you rather than the other way around, but they are usually no less angry.
 Unfortunately, the customer service rep is often powerless to do much more than take the complaint.
 In addition to angry customers, the rep may have do deal with, incompetent users, especially for customer service relating to technical products such as computers or mobile devices.
 Trying to explain (seemingly) simple instructions to a tech-illiterate customer over and over every single day gets tiresome very quickly.
+That's not even counting those who wind up being the fifth or sixth representative to get an increasingly irate customer who got shuffled around by other reps who didn't want to deal with them, or who have to explain to businesses that what the sales department promised them was impossible and that they were lied to and that no, there is no eleventh-hour magic that can be worked.

 - According to Eric Schlosser's Fast Food Nation, most major fast-food chains have a 100% turnover rate every year, with the average employee lasting only three months.
 McDonald's, in particular, is a big offender, and managers have been known to bonus based on how many employees they fire (which saves the company the expense of offering perks like health insurance and PTO).
 Do note that as with most franchises, different managers may be treated differently especially as the economy changes.